 An FLP offers the following benefits:

 - Significant estate tax savings.
 An FLP is an excellent tool to take tax burdens away from the older generation – the parents – and transfer them to children.
-This means that the parents’ estates may either not be subject to estate taxes or they may be significantly lowered.
-The savings can, instead, go towards inheritances.
+This means that the net worth of the parents grow in the children’s laps.
+As limited partners, the children do not have management over FLP assets.
+Mom and Dad can spend all of the money on themselves if they want to.
+But when they die there is not a great wealth transfer because, as limited partners, the children already passively held it before their deaths.
+The savings can, instead, go towards larger inheritances.

 - Significant income tax benefits.
 Estate taxes aren’t the only way in which you’ll save money.
-By creating an FLP and adding your children as partners, you can share income with them and because they’ll be considered limited partners, They’ll own part of the company and the overall income taxes for the family may be reduced.
+By creating an FLP and adding your children as partners, you can share income with them.
+This is because they are limited partners.
+Thus, they’ll own part of the company.
+This can reduce the overall income taxes for the family.
 However, be careful if you have young children.
-For children under the age of 14, income that exceeds $1,600 will be taxed at the highest rate of the parents.
+For children under the age of 14, the IRS taxes income above $1,600 at the highest rate of the parents.
 Therefore, be wary of this rule if you have minors you want to add to the family business.

 - It’s easy to transfer ownership.
 When a partner in a large corporation dies or decides to quit the company, transferring the ownership can be problematic.
-In an FLP, the transfer is done systematically.
-Since an FLP has limited partners already in place, partnership interests can be transferred over time.
-Ownership is transferred gradually, so when the general partner dies, the value of his or her children’s portion of the partnership is not included in the estate.
+In an FLP, you can do the transfer systematically.
+Since an FLP has limited partners already in place, you can transfer partnership interest over time.
+Transfer ownership gradually.
+When done in that manner, there is not a giant taxable transfer from the estate to the heirs.

 Disadvantages of a Family Limited Partnership

 While FLPs have elements that would benefit most companies, here are some disadvantages to consider: